 By accessing the online chat via EDF Energy’s website, you will be able to speak to an advisor 24/7, without the worry of waiting in a call queue.

-You can write to EDF Energy at the following address:
+You can write to the company at the following address:

-You can send an instant message to EDF Energy via the EDF Energy Facebook page where an advisor should be at hand to answer your questions.
+You can send an instant message via the EDF Energy Facebook page where an advisor should be at hand to answer your questions.